Stock Analysis · Fair Isaac Corporation (FICO)

 Fundamental

-FICO’s market capitalization is about $33.0B.
-The stock’s beta of ~1.27 indicates it has tended to move more than the broader market.
-Profitability stands out: the latest profit margin is ~31.9%, well above the industry median shown (~6.0%).
-Recent year-over-year revenue growth is ~16.4%, roughly in line with the industry median shown (~15.8%).
-The latest P/E ratio is ~51.5 versus an industry median near 27.8, implying the market is valuing FICO at a higher multiple than many peers.
-Free cash flow over the last twelve months is about $735M.
-The debt-to-equity ratio is negative, which typically reflects negative shareholders’ equity (often influenced by large share repurchases and capital structure choices), making this ratio harder to interpret than it is for companies with positive equity.
+FICO’s market capitalization is about $23.8B.
+The stock’s beta of ~1.38 indicates it has tended to move more than the broader market (higher volatility).
+Profitability stands out: the net profit margin is ~33.7%, far above the industry median of ~7.9%.
+Recent year-over-year revenue growth is ~38.7%, also above the industry median of ~16.9%.
+Free cash flow over the last twelve months is about $893M, which can support reinvestment, debt service, and shareholder returns.
+The debt-to-equity ratio is negative, which usually reflects negative book equity rather than “no debt,” and is often seen in companies that have used significant share repurchases or have accounting dynamics that reduce equity; it makes simple leverage comparisons to peers less straightforward.

 Growth (Medium)